 Foreign policy is garnering a great deal of attention

-Top diplomats operate their own accounts
+Top diplomats have their own accounts

-Sixteen of our top diplomats therefore operate their own Twitter accounts.
-Some have a regional focus – for example our policy on Asia, Africa, Europe overall, or Eastern Europe.
-Others cover specific issues, such as Brexit, stabilisation and humanitarian aid, the energy transition, strategic communication, economic affairs and sustainable development, the United Nations and cultural relations and education policy.
-The Crisis Response Centre has a Twitter account to supplement its previously released Sicher Reisen app.
-The Policy Planning Staff, too, will maintain a Twitter feed that will give users an impression of its daily activities.
+Some of the accounts have a regional focus, for example our policy on Asia, Africa, the EU or Eastern Europe.
+Others cover specific issues, such as Brexit, stabilisation and humanitarian assistance, the United Nations, training at the Federal Foreign Office or cultural relations and education policy.
+The Crisis Response Centre has a Twitter account (@AA_SicherReisen) to supplement its Sicher Reisen app.
+The Policy Planning Staff, too, maintains a Twitter feed that gives users an insight into its daily activities.

 The German missions abroad are also expanding their social media footprint.
 They already reach more than six million followers and friends around the world through more than 300 accounts.
 Everyone who has not already connected with us is more than welcome to do so – we look forward to the conversation!

 Links to the accounts